simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

 To be able to add hosts from the command line:

 #.
-Log onto a machine that already has join an IPA domain
+Log onto a machine that already has joined an IPA domain
 #. ``kinit`` into an account with the appropriate priviliges
 #.
 Use the script below as an example to generate host accounts in bulk